 - 8.1 Suspensions and permanent exclusions will be given only where no other sanction is deemed appropriate. - 8.2 Where an exclusion is permanent and is given for reasons of persistent breaches of the Academy Behaviour Policy, the Academy will demonstrate the means by which it has provided support and intervention to the pupil to address their individual needs.
-This may include (but is not limited to) a range of internal and external support, workshops, mentoring and counselling. - 8.3 The Academy will, where appropriate, explore the possibility of off-site direction (see DfE Suspensions and Permanent Exclusion from maintained schools, academies and pupil referral units in England September 2023 for further detail) or a placement through suitable alternative internal provision and/or explore the possibility of a managed move to another CLF academy (or a non-CLF school) to avoid permanent exclusion.
+This may include (but is not limited to) a range of internal and external support, workshops, mentoring and counselling. - 8.3 The Academy will, where appropriate, explore the possibility of off-site provision (see DfE Suspensions and Permanent Exclusion from maintained schools, academies and pupil referral units in England September 2024 for further detail).
 The threat of permanent exclusion will not be used as a means to encourage parents / carers to move their child to another school. - 8.4 The nature of the intervention, its objectives, and the timeline to achieve these objectives should be clearly defined and agreed with the provider upfront.
 The plan should then be frequently monitored and reviewed.
 Pupils must continue to receive a broad and balanced education, and this will support reintegration into mainstream schooling.
 As well as having disproportionately high rates of exclusion, there are certain groups of pupils with additional needs who are particularly vulnerable to the impacts of exclusion.
 This includes pupils with EHC plans and looked after children.
 The Principal should, as far as possible, avoid permanently excluding any pupil with an EHC plan or a looked after child. - 8.5 Where an academy has concerns about the behaviour, or risk of exclusion, of a child with additional needs, a pupil with an EHC plan or a looked after child, it should, in partnership with others (including the local authority as necessary), consider what additional support or alternative placement may be required.
 This should involve assessing the suitability of provision for a pupil's SEN. Where a pupil has an EHC plan, schools should consider requesting an early annual review or interim/emergency review.